untold-titan/space-exploration/README.md

 Download the latest release from the releases section on the right, and run it with `java -jar space.jar` You will require a server to be hosted for this to work, so either get the IP address and port of a pre-hosted one, or host your own with `java -jar space.jar --server`

+### Local Testing (localhost)
+To host the server: `java -jar space.jar --dev`

+To run the client: `java -jar space.jar --dev-client`

+These commands will automatically connect the server to the client, and will work out of the box.

 ## I wanna inspect the code!
 You didn't send me a .zip in the D2L dropbox!
 Yes i know, simply download the entire repository by clicking on the `Code<>` button, and then download as zip button in the corner.